 Processing of the La Raza Photograph Collection was funded by the Council on Library and Information Resources.
 The La Raza exhibition was on view at the Autry Museum of the American West from September 16, 2017, through February 10, 2019.

-Michael J. Aguilar is the academic programs and communications assistant at the UCLA Chicano Studies Research Center.
+Michael J. Aguilar is the community engagement coordinator at the UCLA Chicano Studies Research Center.
 He previously worked as a research assistant on the CSRC’s La Raza Photograph Collection.
 He holds a master’s degree in information science from UCLA, where he focused on user experience research and design.